The Mortlock building hosts our middle primary (years 1/2 to 4), as well as the staff facilities, office and our library.

-The Doolette building, built in 2012, hosts our Reception classes, as well as the Japanese room and the art room.
+The Doolette building, built in 2012, hosts our Reception classes, as well as the technologies and the visual art room.

 Isabell Doolette lived in Colonel Light Gardens for over 40 years and her son attended CLGPS.
 She passed away in 2010, aged 106.
 Isabell was very active in volunteer work and spent many years volunteering with the local Mothers’ and babies association and the Red Cross for which she received community recognition.